wthayer/documents/docs/NSR.md

 f.
 Maintain, archive, and retain logs in accordance with disclosed business practices and applicable legislation.

-# 4. VULNERABILITY DETECTION AND PATCH MANAGMENT
+# 4. VULNERABILITY DETECTION AND PATCH MANAGEMENT

 Certification Authorities and Delegated Third Parties SHALL:

 a.
-Implement detection and prevention controls under the control of CA or Delegated Third Party Trusted Roles to protect Certificate Systems against viruses and malicious software;
+Implement detection and prevention controls under the control of CA or Delegated Third Party Trusted Roles to protect Certificate Systems against unauthorized software or changes to software;

 b.
 Document and follow a vulnerability correction process that addresses the identification, review, response, and remediation of vulnerabilities;

 c.
-Undergo or perform a Vulnerability Scan (i) within one week of receiving a request from the CA/Browser Forum, (ii) after any system or network changes that the CA determines are significant, and (iii) at least once per quarter, on public and private IP addresses identified by the CA or Delegated Third Party as the CA’s or Delegated Third Party’s Certificate Systems;
+Undergo or perform a Vulnerability Scan (i) after any system or network changes that the CA determines are significant, and (ii) at least once per quarter, on public and private IP addresses identified by the CA or Delegated Third Party as the CA’s or Delegated Third Party’s Certificate Systems;

 d.
-Undergo a Penetration Test on the CA’s and each Delegated Third Party’s Certificate Systems on at least an annual basis and after infrastructure or application upgrades or modifications that the CA determines are significant;
+Undergo a Penetration Test on the CA’s and each Delegated Third Party’s Certificate Systems on at least an annual basis;

 e.
 Record evidence that each Vulnerability Scan and Penetration Test was performed by a person or entity (or collective group thereof) with the skills, tools, proficiency, code of ethics, and independence necessary to provide a reliable Vulnerability Scan or Penetration Test; and
 f.
 Do one of the following within 96 hours of discovery of a Critical Vulnerability not previously addressed by the CA’s vulnerability correction process: